Remedy1995/Rentals/README.md

-this app seeks to provide a rental system for a shop
+this app was developed in vb script a rental online management system `
-`